 That’s where travel trade journals enter the picture.

 Most travel writers believe their primary targets are the glossy consumer travel magazines you see on bookstore magazine racks.
 Because these are the most obvious choices, travel magazine editors are inundated with queries from travel writers.

-Editors at the most prestigious and highest paying magazines receive several dozen pitches each day!
+Editors at the most prestigious and highest paying magazines receive dozens of pitches each day!
 These editors are highly selective about the writers they work with and the stories they publish.

 Beginners aren’t likely to get their stories published in these top shelf glossies.
-You’ll jostle around in the travel writing wilderness for quite some time before you score a lucky breakthrough into these elite travel publications.
+They’ll jostle around in the travel writing mosh pit for quite some time before they score a lucky breakthrough into these elite travel publications.
 And this could take years!

 But writing for travel trade magazines can be a way to break into travel publications and get paid – without waiting years to do it.

 These publications are targeted at people in a very specific industry or business.
 They’re also known as trade magazines, trade papers, professional magazines, custom publications, or simply “trades”.
 They can be print magazines or online websites.

 Trades focus on specific industries such as: agriculture, automotive, construction, engineering, food & beverage, forestry, manufacturing, landscaping, mining, travel, and tourism.

 Most industries have trade magazines.
 You just have the think of an industry and then find the publications targeted for that industry.